6 min read

 Bakeapple flower, 12 June 2024.

-In a few short weeks the AAFC bakeapple team will be back in Makkovik to start another season of field research.
-While the berries are still three months away, June is an important time in the life of an appik.
+In a few short weeks the AAFC bakeapple team will be back in Makkovik to start another summer of bakeapple research, alongside Inuit Food Systems Research Technician Marilyn Faulkner, and guides Barry Andersen and Todd Broomfield.
+While the berries are still several months away, June is an important time in the life of an appik.

-Bakeapples form flower buds in the late summer, nestled close to the rhizomes (underground stems) under the surface.
+Bakeapples form flower buds in late summer, tucked away underground and out of sight.
 They mature slowly over the winter.
 When the ground starts to warm up in the spring, they’re ready to poke their heads up at last and grow towards the sun.

 Bakeapple emergence, May-June 2024.
 Marilyn Faulkner/AAFC.

 When the flowers open, we’ll finally learn something they’ve known since the buds formed last year: whether they’re a boy or a girl!
-Most plants have male and female reproductive structures together in the same flower, or in some cases in different flowers on the same plant.
+Most other plants have male and female reproductive structures together in the same flower (such as redberries and blueberries), or in some cases in different flowers on the same plant (such as spruce and alders).
 Bakeapples have separate male and female plants, and all the flowers on a plant will be the same sex.

 That might sound strange, because bakeapples only have one flower on a stem.
-But what we don’t see above ground is that each of those tiny stems is attached to an underground rhizome (a horizontal stem just beneath the surface), and that can spread for ten meters or more.
-Making each individual bakeapple stem just one branch on an underground bakeapple “tree”.
+But what we don’t see above ground is that each of those tiny stems is attached to an underground rhizome (a horizontal stem just beneath the surface), and that rhizome can spread for ten meters or more.
+Which means that each individual bakeapple stem is just one branch on an underground bakeapple “tree”.

 Bakeapple rhizome

-Male flowers have a ring of yellow stamens inside the petals.
-They seem to emerge a day or so before the females arrive, and also stick around a little longer after the females have gone.
-They attract insects with a combination of sweet nectar, secreted from the center of the flower; and pollen, released from the anthers at the top of the stamens.
-As the flies travel from flower to flower, they transfer (hopefully!) some of the pollen to female flowers, effecting pollination.
+Male bakeapple flowers emerge first, a day or two before the females open.
+They also stick around a little longer after the females have finished flowering.
+We recognize male flowers by the ring of stamens just inside the petals, each one topped with a yellow anther.
+Male flowers attract insects with a combination of sweet nectar at the center of the flower; and pollen, released from the anthers.
+As the flies travel from flower to flower, they transfer (hopefully!) some of the pollen to female flowers, enabling them to start developing fruits.

 Pollinators on male bakeapple flowers.
 Left: A syrphid fly.
 Right: An Empidid fly.
 The flies will use their mouth parts to lap up nectar from the bottom of the flower.
 They need to climb through the anthers to do so; in the process, pollen grains will get stuck to their bodies.

 If the flowers bloom too early, or there is a late cold snap, they may be damaged or destroyed by frost.
-This doesn’t cause a lot of damage to the plants, but it will prevent the flower from producing a fruit this year.
+Bakeapple plants are very cold-hardy, but their flowers are tender.

 Frost-damaged female bakeapple flower: note the blackened pistils.